 The Museum of Contemporary Art

 The Museum of Contemporary Art closed 3 September 2017.
-The contemporary art collection has started its transition towards the new National Museum.
+The contemporary art collection has been moved to the new National Museum.

-The new National Museum opens in 2021.
-The entire museum collection must first be documented, reviewed for conservation and packed before being made available to the public.
-The new museum will include the first-ever permanent display of contemporary art, extending over a total area of 2 300 m2, in addition to temporary exhibitions.
-Visitors will be able view contemporary art in completely new contexts, juxtaposed with older art, design and architecture.
+The new National Museum opened in 11 June 2022.
+The entire museum collection has been documented, reviewed for conservation and packed before being made available to the public.
+The new museum includes the first-ever permanent display of contemporary art, extending over a total area of 2 300 m2, in addition to temporary exhibitions.
+Visitors are able view contemporary art in completely new contexts, juxtaposed with older art, design and architecture.

 The National Museum’s collection of contemporary art comprises some 5 000 works by Norwegian and international artists from 1945 to today.
 The collection contains a wide range of genres and forms of expression: painting, graphic art, drawing, photography, sculpture, objects, installation and video-art.